 What is Email Marketing Automation?

-For example, when you sign up for Constant Contact, you get a welcome email.
+For example, when you sign up for Constant Contact, the action of signing up for our service triggers a welcome email.
 This email introduces you to Constant Contact, asks you to verify your email address, tells you how to set-up your account and get started with building your brand.

 But doesn’t automation seem robotic?